mctools/simplebuild/doc/source/packages.rst

 test (to run when ``sb -t`` is invoked) by either prefixing their file names with the word ``test`` or by placing a reference log file next to them.
-For example if the script is placed in a file ``scripts/myscript`` in the package MyPkg, then it will be able to be invoked after build by typing ``sb_mypkg_myscript`` and any test reference log file must be placed in ``scripts/myscript.log``.
+For example if the script is placed in a file ``scripts/myscript`` in the package ``MyPkg``, then it will be able to be invoked after build by typing ``sb_mypkg_myscript`` and any test reference log file must be placed in ``scripts/myscript.log``.